ElNeoX-dev/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/FileSystemShell.md

 Options:

-* The -f option will overwrite the destination if it already exists.
+* `-f` : Overwrite the destination if it already exists.
+* `-d` : Skip creation of temporary file with the suffix `._COPYING_`.
-* The -p option will preserve file attributes [topx] (timestamps, ownership, permission, ACL, XAttr).
+* `-p` : Preserve file attributes [topx] (timestamps, ownership, permission, ACL, XAttr).
 If -p is specified with no *arg*, then preserves timestamps, ownership, permission.
 If -pa is specified, then preserves permission also because ACL is a super-set of permission.
 Determination of whether raw namespace extended attributes are preserved is independent of the -p flag.
+* `-t <thread count>` : Number of threads to be used, default is 1.
+Useful when copying directories containing more than 1 file.
+* `-q <thread pool queue size>` : Thread pool queue size to be used, default is 1024.
+It takes effect only when thread count greater than 1.

 Example:

 * `hadoop fs -cp /user/hadoop/file1 /user/hadoop/file2`
 * `hadoop fs -cp /user/hadoop/file1 /user/hadoop/file2 /user/hadoop/dir`
+* `hadoop fs -cp -t 5 /user/hadoop/file1 /user/hadoop/file2 /user/hadoop/dir`
+* `hadoop fs -cp -t 10 -q 2048 /user/hadoop/file1 /user/hadoop/file2 /user/hadoop/dir`

 Exit Code: